Computer-Aided-Validation-Laboratory/pyvale/docs/source/install/install_mac.rst

    brew install clang
    brew install libomp

-Clone ``pyvale`` to your local system using git along with submodules using:
+Clone ``pyvale`` to your local system using git with:

 .. code-block:: bash

-   git clone --recurse-submodules git@github.com:Computer-Aided-Validation-Laboratory/pyvale.git
+   git clone git@github.com:Computer-Aided-Validation-Laboratory/pyvale.git

 For this case it is normally easier to keep your virtual environment stored in the ``pyvale`` folder so create a virtual environment there first.
 Then, ensure you virtual environment is activated and run the following commmand from the ``pyvale`` folder: